BawdyAnarchist/quBSD/Future_Development.md

 the word "template" really ought to be "parent."
 Create dispjail from PARENT.
 TEMPLATE should probably be relegated to the 0root-templates and to qb-create.

-Should cycle all scripts through shellcheck again.
-	- Case statements need catchalls to trap invalid options provided
-	- Primarily with scripts that should error on invalid option

 qb-connect
 	- could figure out what about stupid pf is preventing network connection for adhoc connected jails

+devfs.rules
+	- The rulenames should include "qubsd" so as not to have a chance of overlapping other rules
+	- Maybe the file should be added to the get_global_variables assignments library

 ntpd
 	- ntpd only runs during qb-hostnet.
 Needs a more "correct" solution.

-devfs.rules
-	- The rulenames should include "qubsd" so as not to have a chance of overlapping other rules
-	- Maybe the file should be added to the get_global_variables assignments library

-qme-firefox needs fixed (personal note)
+Should cycle all scripts through shellcheck again.
+	- Case statements need catchalls to trap invalid options provided
+	- Primarily with scripts that should error on invalid option

 /usr/local/share/quBSD
 	- Needs updated in general after you're done
 	- Needs to document that the rootjails must stay lowered schg
 	- Update the guides regarding #defaults in jailmap.

 ### TROUBLE NOTES (uncertain, things to monitor)